apache/incubator-weex-site/source/guide/extend-android.md

 1. Customize modules class must extend from WXModule.
 2. Extended method must add @JSMethod (uiThread = false or true) annotation, which determines whether the method is run on UI thread.
-3. The access level of mehtod must be `public`.
+3. The access level of method must be `public`.
 4. Do not obfuscate code using tools like ProGuard.
 5. Extended method suppport the data type of int, double, float, String, Map, List as its param.
 7. Register the module: `WXSDKEngine.registerModule("MyModule", MyModule.class);`or else may report an error: `ReportException :undefined:9: TypeError: Object #<Object> has no method 'xxx'` .